Frequently Asked Questions

 Is your shelter a "no kill" shelter?

-The Humane Society of Jefferson County is best described as an “open admission” shelter.
+The Humane Society of Jefferson County is committed to saving lives.
+Our outcomes meet the generally recognized no-kill standards of saving 90% or more of the animals we receive.
+Because there is not set standard for “no-kill”, our organization is best described as an “open admission” shelter.
 We take in all animals from contracting municipalities regardless of factors affecting adoptability including age, health and temperament.
 Adoptable animals stay with us until they are placed in good homes and there is no time limit on how long they may remain at the shelter.
 Animals who are severely injured or have a serious disease from which they cannot recover may be euthanized if it is the most humane option to end their suffering.
 Animals who are aggressive to the point of posing a serious threat to humans may also be euthanized.
 The necessity for humane euthanasia is always heartbreaking and these decisions are never made lightly.

 How long do you keep animals before you euthanize them?